- Human Evolution Research

 South African skeletons point to the origin of the genus Homo

-Two remarkably complete skeletons of Australopithecus sediba, found in 2010, are leading scientists to rethink when and how the human genus, Homo, evolved.
+Two remarkably complete skeletons of Australopithecus sediba, found in 2010, are leading scientists to rethink when and how the genus, Homo, evolved.
 New findings about this 2-million-year-old species revise our picture of the origin of the human lineage.

 Previously, brain enlargement and the birth of larger-brained babies were considered critical factors in the origin of Homo.
-New research on the fossil skeletons of A. sediba show, however, that important changes in the pelvis and outer surface of the brain occurred prior to brain expansion.
+New research on the fossil skeletons of Au. sediba show, however, that important changes in the pelvis and outer surface of the brain occurred prior to brain expansion.

 Australopithecus sediba offers a snapshot of evolution between 2.0 and 2.4 million years ago, when several important hallmarks of the human lineage arose.